APTrust/userguide/docs/glossary.md

 Before proceeding with this documentation, we'd like to clarify a few core concepts and essential terms.

+## Generic File

+A single file or bitstream that makes up part of an intellectual object.
+For example, in a collection of jpeg photos that includes an XML metadata file, each jpeg and the XML file is a generic file.

+## Intellectual Object

+A collection of generic files logically grouped into a single unit.
+An intellectual object typically consists of the payload files and tag files submitted in a bag.

 ## Pharos

 Pharos is the searchable online registry that keeps track of everything you've deposited in APTrust.
 It includes a web UI and a REST API that enable you to do the following: